 Cape Tribulation Rainforest Walks

-A perfect way to view the amazing flora and fauna of the Daintree National Park is to go on one of the many self guided walks carved out of the lush tropical rainforest.
-While the walks range from roughly ten minutes to six hours, no matter which route you choose you are sure to see some amazing strangler figs and perhaps even a cassowary or two but just in case you do make sure you keep your distance as these birds are not too friendly.
+A perfect way to view the amazing flora and fauna of the Daintree National Park is to go on one of the many guided walks with a knowledgeable guide through lush tropical rainforest.
+Most walks While the walks range from roughly ten minutes to six hours, no matter which route you choose you are sure to see some amazing strangler figs and perhaps even a cassowary or two but just in case you do make sure you keep your distance as these birds are not too friendly.
 Ensure you have the correct attire for hiking in the rainforest and that you have fresh water and food and advise people of your plans prior to departure as there is no mobile phone service in the Daintree Cape Tribulation region should you get lost or hurt.